NREL/EnergyPlus/design/FY2020/NFP-Scheduling-Min-AirFlow-For-VAV-Boxes.md

        \note Schedule values are fractions, 0.0 to 1.0.
        \note If the field Constant Minimum Air Flow Fraction is blank, then the average of the
        \note minimum and maximum schedule values is used for sizing normal-action reheat coils.
+       \note This fraction will be multiplied with the fractional values from input field
+       \note "Minimum Air Flow Turndown Schedule Name".

   A7 , \field Reheat Coil Object Type

        \required-field